-Indigenous languages experts from across the country and overseas gathered at the University of Adelaide recently to discuss Australia's endangered languages and to call for urgent action to save them.
+Indigenous languages experts from across the country and overseas will gather at the University of Adelaide next week to discuss Australia's endangered languages and to call for urgent action to save them.

-"Australia's Indigenous languages are at a crossroads," Dr Amery said.
+"Australia's Indigenous languages are at a crossroads," says Dr Amery.
 "Current Federal Government interventionist policies are being introduced without any thought of the harmful effects of those policies on Indigenous languages.
 There is naturally a focus on basic survival issues - child safety, health and so on - but it is all too easy to forget the fundamental role that language plays - and has played for millennia - in establishing Indigenous Australians' sense of social identity.
-That in turn leads to a sense of well-being and self-esteem."
+That in turn leads to a sense of well-being and self-esteem.

-Dr Amery said Australia's Aboriginal and Torres Strait Islander languages represented this country's unique and irreplaceable linguistic heritage.
-He said that they were worth fighting for and investing in, and that they should be officially recognised by all levels of government.
+"We hope these conferences will demonstrate that Australia's Aboriginal and Torres Strait Islander languages represent this country's unique and irreplaceable linguistic heritage, are worth fighting for and investing in, and that they should be officially recognised by all levels of government."

-The conference considered a number of formal recommendations for government and community action, aimed at valuing, protecting and promoting Aboriginal and Torres Strait Island languages.
+The conference will consider formal recommendations for government and community action aimed at valuing, protecting and promoting Aboriginal and Torres Strait Island languages.

 The three conferences are the Indigenous Languages Conference on 25-27 September, sharing some sessions with the Annual Conference of the Australian Linguistic Society on 26-28 September, and the 2007 conference of Australex, the Australasian Association for Lexicography on 25 September.
 Details of all three conferences can be found at http://www.arts.adelaide.edu.au/humanities/linguistics/